aws-samples/backend-for-frontend-app-and-hosting/README.md

 # Backend For Frontned with Frontend Host and Deploy

-This solution deploys both a Frontend Applicaiton, and the Backend For Frontend including the data API and hosting for the Frontend Applicaiton, and joins the Backend to the Frontend through the use of pre-deploy script and CDK Pipeline Deploy.
+This solution deploys both a Frontend Application, and the Backend For Frontend including the data API and hosting for the Frontend Application, and joins the Backend to the Frontend through the use of pre-deploy script and CDK Pipeline Deploy for CI/CD.

 ## Architecture